FAQs

 Why is my jewelry valued so much lower than what I paid for it retail?

 At times our offer may be significantly lower than the retail market price because retail jewelry tends to be severely overpriced.
-We are the instant cash market and generally pay much closer to the actual value of the metal and gemstones that make up your piece of jewelry.
+We are in the instant cash liquidation market and generally pay much closer to the actual value of the metal and gemstones that make up your piece of jewelry.
 We also take into consideration what is in demand in our resale market and base our buying price on whether or not we will be able to resell the item.
-Jewelry is an investment and you should always be careful to buy pieces that are genuine (Refer to our answer to: “How do I know if my jewelry is costume or real?”).
+Jewelry is an investment and you should always be careful to buy pieces that are genuine (Refer to our answer to: How do I know if my jewelry is costume or real?).
 Most costume jewelry is plated and has little to no value in the resale market.

 If I sell on behalf of my family estate, can you make a check payable to the estate?

-Yes, we have been dealing with estate sales for 25 years and understand that there may be extra steps for us to go through in order to complete this type of transaction.
+Yes, we have been dealing with estate sales for over 25 years and understand that there may be extra steps for us to go through in order to complete this type of transaction.
 We would be glad to help you and your family out during the sometimes difficult division of a loved one’s estate.

 If I am just curious to see what my jewelry or coins are worth, do I have to pay for my evaluation?

-Do you do evaluations for insurance purchases?
+Do you do appraisals for insurance purchases?

-No, we do NOT offer insurance evaluations.
+No, we do NOT offer insurance appraisals.

 If I want to shop around my belongings to see if I can get a better price will you still honor your offer when I return?